Drypoint

-Drypoint is a printmaking technique of the intaglio family, in which an image is incised into a plate (or "matrix") with a hard-pointed "needle" of sharp metal or diamond point.
+Drypoint is a printmaking technique of the intaglio family, in which an image is incised into a plate (or "matrix") with a hard-pointed "needle" of sharp metal or diamond.
 In principle, the method is practically identical to engraving.
 The difference is in the use of tools, and that the raised ridge along the furrow is not scraped or filed away as in engraving.
 Traditionally the plate was copper, but now acetate, zinc, or plexiglas are also commonly used.

 Like etching, drypoint is easier to master than engraving for an artist trained in drawing because the technique of using the needle is closer to using a pencil than the engraver's burin.
+The incision into the plate is also typically much more shallow, so requiring less effort and technical skill in the use of the engraver's burin, but meaning that fewer impressions (copies) of a print can be pulled before wear to the plate becomes apparent.
+Modern limited editions of drypoint prints (if not steelfaced) very often have fewer than thirty impressions.

+The technique can be used on a plate in conjunction with other intaglio techniques, and has very often been so used, especially with etching and engraving.

 The term is also used for inkless scratched inscriptions, such as glosses in manuscripts.